Volunteer In Mozambique

 During your stay

-The mission van may be available for rental at a rate of $0.55/km (subject to change).
-Contact us and we can help you make these arrangements.
+- The mission van may be available for rental at a rate of $0.55/km (subject to change).
+Contact us and the Field Team Leader for help making these arrangements.
 (Depends on number of people and logistics involved.)

-- Chapas These are local taxi vans.
-Their schedules are unpredictable as are their driving skills, especially if they have been drinking–ride at your own risk.
+- Chapas: These are local, public taxi vans that make regular stops at all communities along the main highways.
+Their schedules are unpredictable as is their road-worthiness and the competence of their drivers, especially if they have been drinking–ride at your own risk.
 Cost: $10 to town and back.

 Food